7up Logo

 7up Logo 1966

-In the mid-1960s, designers played with the brand name in an interesting way by adding a large red dot between the letters “7” and “UP.”
-The lettering was colored in dark green, associated with one of the main ingredients of the drink – lime.
+In the mid-1960s, designers interestingly played with the brand name by adding a large red dot between the letters “7” and “UP.”
+The lettering was dark green, associated with one of the drink’s main ingredients—lime.
 The tall, bold sans-serif letters and the number in the same font looked spectacular.

 1968 – 1980